-South Africa Commits To Signing An MOU With Vietnam to Find Solutions For Rhino Poaching
+South Africa Commits to Find Solutions For Rhino Poaching

-Contrary to recent media reports, both South Africa and Vietnam remain committed to entering into a Memorandum of Understanding (MoU)that will promote cooperation between the two countries and compliance with CITES.
+Contrary to recent media reports, both South Africa and Vietnam remained committed to their promise of entering into a Memorandum of Understanding (MOU) to promote cooperation between the two countries and compliance with the Convention on International Trade in Endangered Species (CITES).

-In September 2011, the governments of Vietnam and South Africa agreed on a process towards the finalisation of the MoU that will see the collaboration of natural resource management, wildlife protection and law enforcement.
-South Africa had hoped to sign the MoU at the recently held 11th Meeting of the Conference of the Parties (COP11) to the Convention on Biological Diversity (CBD) in India which was concluded last week.
+In September 2011, the governments of Vietnam and South Africa agreed on a process towards the finalization of the MOU that will see the collaboration of natural resource management, wildlife protection and law enforcement.
+South Africa had hoped to sign the MoU at the 11th Meeting of the Conference of the Parties (COP11) to the Convention on Biological Diversity (CBD) in India, but failed to.

-Poachers still have their sights firmly set on the country’s rhino population.
-The Kruger National Park remains the hardest hit having lost 281 rhinos.
-The provinces most affected by rhino poaching are KwaZulu Natal, Limpopo and the North West, collectively accounting for 152 rhinos lost to illegal killings since the beginning of this year.
-A total of 208 people have been arrested in connection with rhino related activities.
+Poachers still have their sights firmly set on the country's rhino population.
+The Kruger National Park remains the hardest hit having lost 425 rhinos this year.
+The provinces most affected by rhino poaching are KwaZulu-Natal, Limpopo and the North West, collectively accounting for 202 rhinos lost to illegal killings since the beginning of this year.
+A total of 267 people have been arrested in connection with rhino related activities.

 • Eastern Cape: 7